Chinook Salmon caught at Haida Gwaii.

 But it’s impossible.
-In the dining room where we ate--and Chef Jason was extraordinary--they’re not allowed to serve fish the anglers caught out on the water that day.
+In the dining room where we ate--and Chef Jason was extraordinary--they’re not allowed to serve fish the anglers caught out on the water.
 The fish you caught hasn’t gone through the necessary health inspections required by the Canadian government, and the lodge is obliged to follow code.

 We were fishing mainly for chinook salmon, but also caught coho salmon and bottom fished a bit for halibut too.

 The surroundings at Langara are beautiful: rugged uninhabited coastline, mist hanging in the endless miles of fir, bald eagles watching us from the rocks as we fished, hoping we’d toss them a fish now and then.
 Yes, the eagle on duty will swoop down and take a dead fish off the surface of the water--a rock fish or any other species tossed back in the ocean that wouldn’t live.

 I saw humpback whales every day, and on two of my four days there a pod of fifty or so orca whales was passing through.
 The orcas managed to chase away or eat many of the chinook in the area, so their presence made for a mid-trip lull in the fishing.
 Sometimes an hour would pass without a bite.

 But generally the fishing was great, and I managed to pull off a coup of sorts during the second day, hooking and landing a 34.5 lb. chinook.
 My fish stood as the biggest caught by any of the 75 anglers there, a title that held for most of the trip.
 And I’d never fished salmon before.